Life Circles supported

 the health and creativity of older people through inspirational, movement led, arts activity in care settings.

-Over the last two years, 45 care settings in Somerset and Devon have been offered inspiring Life Circles sessions that use movement, poetry, music, memories and imaginative leaps to engage,transport and enhance the lives of older people.
+45 care settings in Somerset and Devon were offered inspiring Life Circles sessions that usde movement, poetry, music, memories and imaginative leaps to engage,transport and enhance the lives of older people.

-Life Circles continues to work in partnership with managers and care staff to improve the atmosphere and activities offered to their residents and embed creativity and energy into the culture of how we care for our elders.
+Life Circles worked in partnership with managers and care staff to improve the atmosphere and activities offered to their residents and embed creativity and energy into the culture of how we care for our elders.

-Our sessions aim to address health and well-being issues and include work on body posture, muscle strength, falls prevention, improved breathing, flexibility and core strength.
+Our sessions aimed to address health and well-being issues and included work on body posture, muscle strength, fall prevention, improved breathing, flexibility and core strength.

-All our exercises spring from creative ideas as a way of engaging the mind, the heart and the spirit throughout the sessions.
-The workshops allow people to use their imagination to remember and feel experiences and engage fully with life past and present.
-We use touch and sensory work with props and visual aids as powerful tools to bring people into the present.
+All our exercises sprung from creative ideas as a way of engaging the mind, the heart and the spirit throughout the sessions.
+The workshops allowed people to use their imagination to remember and feel experiences and engage fully with life past and present.
+We used touch and sensory work with props and visual aids as powerful tools to bring people into the present.

 Vicky Jenson, Care Assistant

-To date this project has been funded by Arts Council England and the Baring Foundation
+This project was funded by Arts Council England and the Baring Foundation.